Bounded twin-width graphs are polynomially $\chi$-bounded: Introduction

 With the exception of VC-dimension, classes of graphs with bounded complexity parameter are usually $\chi$-bounded.
 This is the case for bounded tree-width, as it implies bounded degeneracy, but also the case for rank-width, as shown in~\cite{DK12}.
 Building on this result, Bonamy and Pilipczuk~\cite{BP19} showed that graphs with bounded clique-width are \pcb.

-Twin-width was introduced by in~\cite{BKTW21} as a new structural complexity measure, capturing at the same time minor-closed classes, strict classes of permutations and bounded clique-width classes.
+Twin-width was introduced in~\cite{BKTW21} as a new structural complexity measure, capturing at the same time minor-closed classes, strict classes of permutations and bounded clique-width classes.
 It was shown in~\cite{BGKTW21} that graphs with bounded twin-width are $\chi$-bounded.
 In the same paper, a polynomial bound was posed as an open problem, which would extend the polynomial $\chi$-boundedness of graphs with bounded clique-width~\cite{BP19}.

 A natural step when trying to achieve polynomial bounds is to first look for quasi-polynomial ones, that is of order $n^{\log^c n}$.
 For instance, $P_5$-free graphs are quasi-polynomially $\chi$ bounded, see~\cite{SSS22}.
-Reaching quasi-polynomiality often requires the right tools and definitions, and adding a little bit more of structure can sometimes save the logarithmic term.
-This paper is no exception, as the fundamental idea (a reduction to lower twin-width), was already proposed by Pilipczuk and Soko\l{}owski~\cite{PS22}.
-Their twin-width reduction is based on a clever definition, $d$-almost mixed minors, which are particularly well-behaved for induced subgraphs.
+In their breakthrough result, Pilipczuk and Soko\l{}owski~\cite{PS22} showed the following result: